eclipse-edc/Publications/UserJourney_Dataspaces_eng.md

 All of it, and much more, is already feasible with technology available today.

 All we need to do is - do it!

-[1](#sdfootnote1anc) A data intermediary is an organization that processes data on behalf of another organization.
-A data intermediary works to manage data in a specific way and ensure a certain degree of trust with regard to the use of data.

-3